valeriansaliou/sonic/INNER_WORKINGS.md

 Sonic stores result objects in a key-value database (abbreviated KV), powered by RocksDB.

-When a text is pushed to Sonic, this text gets normalized, cleaned up and split in separate words.
-Each word is then associated to the pushed object result, and committed to the KV database as `word <-> object`.
+When a text is pushed to Sonic, Charabia splits it into script-aware words and detects their language.
+Each normalized word is then associated to the pushed object result and committed to the KV database as `word <-> object`.
+Common words remain indexed so ingestion and queries cannot disagree because of language-dependent filtering.

-Upon cleaning the text, overhead is eluded.
-For instance, in the text `the lazy dog` there would be no point in indexing the word `the`, which is what is called a _stopword_.
-Sonic does not push stopwords to the index ([read more on stopwords](https://en.wikipedia.org/wiki/Stop_words)).

 When objects are pushed to the search index for a given bucket in a given collection, for instance object `session_77f2e05e-5a81-49f0-89e3-177e9e1d1f32`, Sonic converts this object to a compact 32 bits format, for instance `10292198`.
 We call the user-provided object identifier the OID, while the compact internal identifier is named the IID.
 The IID is mapped internally to indexed words, and is much more compact in terms of storage than the OID.
 You can think of OIDs and IIDs as basically the same thing, except that the IID is the compact version of an OID.
 OIDs are only used for user-facing input and output objects, while IIDs are only used for internal storage of those objects.
 On very long indexed texts, this helps save **_a lot_** of disk space.